JeffCoster/merge/terms.md

 - to cater for variations in behaviour, e.g. a source template mapped to an empty source collection

 ### Function Registry
-This is used to register custom coded functions; so that they found by mapping configuration using a declared name.
+This is used to register custom coded functions; so that they can be found by mapping configuration, using a declared name.
 All extension functions have the same pattern of parameters.